 He began his pharmacy career in the UK and worked at various hospital sectors as a Clinical Pharmacist with experiences in varying disciplines before relocating abroad.
 He worked at Baptist Hospital of Miami (BHM), part of Baptist Health South Florida as a Clinical Staff Pharmacist.
 Through the years, he became a Senior Clinical Staff Pharmacist and later, the Pharmacy Supervisor for operations.
-He has been involved in precepting residents and students for the past 6 years and oversaw the Medication Use and Pharmacy operations residency rotations at BHM.
+He has been involved in precepting residents and students for the past 11 years and oversaw the Medication Use and Pharmacy operations residency rotations at BHM.

 Dr. Julien is a Clinical Pharmacy Specialist at Homestead Hospital.
 He obtained his Doctor of Pharmacy degree from Florida Agricultural and Mechanical University in 2020.
-Upon graduation, he completed a Post-Graduate Year 1 (PGY-1) residency at Memorial Regional Hospital South in Hollywood, Florida.
-Subsequently, he completed his Post-Graduate Year 2 (PGY-2) residency, specializing in Geriatrics, at the Atlanta Veterans Affairs (VA) in Decatur, Georgia.
+Upon graduation, he completed a Post-Graduate Year 1 (PGY1) residency at Memorial Regional Hospital South in Hollywood, Florida.
+Subsequently, he completed his Post-Graduate Year 2 (PGY2) residency, specializing in Geriatrics, at the Atlanta Veterans Affairs (VA) in Decatur, Georgia.
 He is an active member of the American Geriatric Society (AGS) through which he has presented on the “Uptake of Pharmacist Recommendations after Pharmacist-led Medication Management and Polypharmacy Review for Older Adults”.
 Dr. Julien aspires to utilize his knowledge in geriatrics to promote age-friendly pharmacotherapy.

 Dr. Lamarque received her Doctorate in Pharmacy from the University of Florida in 2007 and has practiced as an inpatient pharmacist for fifteen years.
 She received her pharmacotherapy board certification, BCPS in 2012.

-Rosemarie Cruz is the team leader in the Emergency Department Pharmacy Satellite for more than 10 years and possesses an ASHP Emergency Medicine Certificate.
-Her role in Emergency Department includes verifying orders for accuracy and safety, performing home medication history to promote safety in transition of care, attending codes (Code blue, Stroke alert, STEMI and intubations), and providing in-services to heath care providers and patients.
-Rosemarie Cruz is a primary resource of drug information in Emergency Department.
-She authored Stroke Alert Pharmacy Response Procedure.
-Rosemarie Cruz is an active member of Multidisciplinary Stroke Committee.
+Ms. Cruz has been the team leader in the Emergency Department Pharmacy Satellite for more than 10 years and possesses an ASHP Emergency Medicine Certificate.
+Her role in Emergency Department includes verifying orders for accuracy and safety, performing reviews of home medication history to promote safe and seamless transitions of care attending codes (Code blue, Stroke alert, STEMI and intubations), and providing in-services to heath care providers and patients.
+She is a primary resource for drug information in the Emergency Department.
+Ms. Cruz authored the Stroke Alert Pharmacy Response Procedure utilized at Homestead Hospital.
+She is an active member of Multidisciplinary Stroke Committee.
 Ms. Cruz assists the ED clinical nurse educators with the onboarding of new staff and is in constant collaboration with them as well as the ED providers on protocols and procedures that relate to the care of the ED patients.